Black Hole Search by Scattered Agents in Dynamic Rings: Impossibility with Endogenous Communication

-We conclude the paper with an observation on the communication mechanism used by the agents.

-In this paper, we have considered agents which communicate using {\em exogenous} mechanisms (i.e., provided by the system), pebbles or whiteboards.

-Another family of communication mechanisms is the {\em endogenous} one, which relies only on the robots' capabilities without requiring any external objects.
-In the {\em FaceToFace (F2F)} model the agent can explicitly communicate among themselves only when they reside on the same node.
-In the {\em Vision} model an agents can see all the other agents that reside on the same node (hence count their number); however, they cannot communicate.

-As we have shown, three scattered agents equipped with the weakest exogenous communication (i.e., pebbles) suffice to solve \BHS.
-In the case of endogenous communication, this is no longer possible: three agents using the strongest endogenous mechanism (i.e., F2F) cannot solve \BHS on rings of arbitrary size, even if the ring is static.

-\begin{observation} Three scattered agents in the F2F model cannot solve \BHS on a static ring of arbitrary size $n$, even if they have distinct IDs. \end{observation}
+We conclude with an impossibility result for endogenous communication.
+In the preceding sections agents communicate through exogenous mechanisms supplied by the system, namely pebbles or whiteboards.
+Endogenous mechanisms instead use only the agents' capabilities.
+In the \emph{FaceToFace (F2F)} model agents communicate only when they occupy the same node; in the \emph{Vision} model they can see, but not communicate with, agents at their current node.